 This is very much like the one layer orange cake I made a few years ago here,

 How to prevent a bundt cake from sticking?

 You will love these tips for preventing a bundt cake from sticking.

 Tips for Baking in a Bundt Pan

 Baking in a bundt pan is perhaps the biggest challenge for a high protein almond-flour based cake.
 I have a few tips for you and it works PERFECTLY!

-- After baking, allow to cool for fifteen minutes.
+- After baking, cool for fifteen minutes.
 This is important.

-- Make a cardboard template to slip down onto the cake to hold it in place while you are releasing the cake.
+- Make a cardboard template or purchase some cake cardboards to slip down onto the cake to hold it in place while you are releasing the cake.
 This way, the cake won’t suddenly drop!
 Slide onto your cake pan and leave it there.
 This is not a perfect cut-out, but it doesn’t have to be.

 Why does this recipe have xanthan gum?